h4per/final_project/README.md

 ### Data Structures & Models
 ---
 1) `DashboardController` class
     Represents the landing page and logic of switching between tabs in the application.
+2) `LoginController` class
+    Represents the login page and logic of user validation.
+3) `RegistartionController` class
+    Represents the registration page and logic of adding user into batabase(registration).
+4) `LearnTabController` class
+   Represents the main page of the application and holds metadata like ID, word, definition and etc.
+   - `ObservableList<VocabularyData>`: stores the data of the words
+   - CRUD operations interact with SQLite database.

+---

 ## Database Structure